Developing Bushings for Seismic Service Areas

-Due to interconnection requirements and network structure, many HV and UHV substations are located in high seismic areas.
-This implies serious challenges when it comes to design of AC and DC insulators.
+Due to interconnection requirements and network structure, HV and UHV substations are sometimes located in high seismic areas.
+This implies challenges when it comes to design of AC and DC insulators.
 In particular, in addition to ground acceleration, bushings are subject to amplification by the transformers and reactors on which they are mounted.
 Ideally, they must be able to survive powerful seismic stresses without interruption in operation.
-Since it is extremely difficult to carry out seismic tests on UHV bushings to effectively verify withstand performance, use of static or modal analysis is required to demonstrate bushing capabilities versus performing real tests.
+However, it is extremely difficult to carry out seismic tests on UHV bushings to fully verify withstand performance.
+Therefore, use of static or modal analysis is required to demonstrate bushing capabilities versus performing real tests.
 These can also support the design process during development.
 Seismic tests performed on a shaker table can then validate prototypes and relevant simulations while providing additional information to improve design criteria and methodologies for technical verification using simulation.

-This edited past contribution to INMR by P. Cardano and G. Testin at GE Grid Solutions in Italy offered an overview of seismic standards.
-It also explained that calculations match real values measured during seismic tests and demonstrated that this kind of analysis has achieved satisfactory reliability.
+This edited past contribution to INMR by experts at GE Vernova in Italy, in parallel with an overview of seismic standards, showed that such calculations match real values measured during seismic tests and demonstrates that this kind of analysis has already achieved sufficient reliability.

 Review of Standards